 - Adenocarcinoma.
-Adenocarcinoma stomach cancer starts in cells that produce mucous.
+Adenocarcinoma stomach cancer starts in cells that produce mucus.
 This is the most common type of stomach cancer.
 Nearly all cancers that start in the stomach are adenocarcinoma stomach cancers.

 - Gastrointestinal stromal tumors (GIST).
 GIST starts in special nerve cells that are found in the wall of the stomach and other digestive organs.
 GIST is a type of soft tissue sarcoma.